 Subject-Related Knowledge & Skills (SRKS)

 SRKS competencies assess the specific knowledge that your applicants would need to succeed in your program.
-This is more useful in graduate programs or direct entry undergraduate programs (i.e. business, pharmacy, computer science, architecture, etc.).
+This is more useful in graduate programs or direct entry undergraduate programs (i.e. business, engineering, etc.).

 SRKS competencies go above and beyond the general academic competencies that your students would need to possess.
 These are the specialized skills that differentiate the students in your program from the students in a different faculty.